CodeQue/VoguePay-API-Library/README.md

-# VoguePay API Library Suit
+# VoguePay API Library Suite
 <p>
     <a href="https://php.net" rel="nofollow">PHP</a> 5.5+ and <a href="https://getcomposer.org" rel="nofollow">Composer</a> are required.
 </p>